ibdao/int-web-dev-exercises/README.md

 These are exercises for me to practice writing code using
   - jQuery DOM manipulation,
   - making AJAX requests to an API,
-  - styling web pages using CSS and Bootstrap
+  - styling web pages using CSS and Bootstrap,
+  - object oriented programming